ichiriac/ejs-decorator/README.md

 The promise here is to not change anything from the source code of EJS and still use the library out of the box.

+---
+>> WORK IN PROGRESS / NOT TESTED
+---

 # Usage

 You can both use your own instance of EJS or just initialize this library directly :